-Creating Pathways to Education: Anjeanette Dawson Weaves Indigenous Wisdom in the Classroom
+Creating Pathways to Education: Spelexílh, Anjeanette Dawson Weaves Indigenous Wisdom in the Classroom

 Sometimes you look for a path, and sometimes the path finds you.
-The latter is certainly true for Anjeanette Dawson, a Squamish woman living on the north shore in Vancouver.
+The latter is certainly true for Spelexílh, a Squamish Nation member residing in the traditional unceded territory of her ancestors in Vancouver/North Shore.
 She has been involved in Indigenous education for over 35 years in different capacities.
 She left her position with the Squamish nation in 2019 after 22 years in the education department and took a job at Kenneth Gordon Maplewood School, a school for students with learning disabilities.

 A part-time counsellor and part-time Indigenous specialist, she’s leading the Indigenous program and supporting the teachers with Indigenous education, teaching from a Squamish perspective.
 She also supports teachers in her consulting work, and she’s creating an Indigenous module for heads and chairs of boards of independent schools across Canada.

 Spelexílh moved north in the 80s and education actually was “found” by her career path when she was asked to TA in the band operated school in Kingcome Inlet.
 She earned her teacher's aide certificate and had children.
 She moved back home, put her kids into public school and got work with the school district as a First Nation support worker.
 When she was hired by her Nation, Spelexílh went from working and supporting Indigenous students with their learning to being able to advocate for them.
 She now loves her new role learning with students that did not fit in that public school system, knowing first hand what that feels like.